pierre-fromager/pcasvd/README.md

 SpeciesDemo is semi-generic class starter.
 You can provide a filename as 1st argument to work on other file than "species.csv".
-In that case plot features are disabled (for now).
+In that case you must provide a class label (additional column in csv headers prefixed by #),  see csv samples like [bovinscat](script/matlab/bovinscat.csv),[winecat](script/matlab/winecat.csv).

 ### Calculus
 * :triangular_ruler: [Covariance](src/pca.cpp)